westofengland-ca/weca_tdh_ckan/ckanext-weca-tdh/README.md

     npm run cypress-open

 ## Styles
-The styling is a combination of CKAN, GDS and TDH styles.
+The styling is a combination of CKAN, GDS, and TDH styles.

 To build the stylesheets, go to the `ckanext-weca-tdh` directory and run command: